TakiRahal/NativeCodeWithCordova/README.md

 we should use a files html and css

 -   _Files java, kotlin, ObjectiveC_ **to** _Controller JavaScript_:
+In code native, we used many of classes to intercept the events or to collect data from a user's interaction with the application, in code hybride, we need to use a file javascript for bind events (controller javascript)

 ## 4) License
 [MIT](https://choosealicense.com/licenses/mit/)